Palermo with Kids: A Complete City Break Guide

 Most bus lines connect with the subway system to form a streamlined way of getting around Palermo during regular hours or when other services have stopped running for the evening.

-The buses generally run from 5:30 AM-11 PM Monday-Saturday, with reduced services on Sunday.
 The Palermo urban railway, or ‘metropolitana’ as it’s called in Italian, connects the city centre with many suburbs and is open from 5:30 AM-11 PM Monday-Saturday (8:30 PM on Fridays) and 8:30 AM-11 PM on Sundays.

 The cost of a single ticket for all forms of public transportation is €1.50, which can be purchased at tobacconists, newsstands, vending machines or directly from the bus driver.
-Tickets valid for more extended periods (3 hours, 1 day, etc.) can also be purchased and offer a discounted rate.

 Renting a Car in Palermo